 At 3382 N. Milwaukee is a real find.
 La Oaxaqeña serves up fabulous food.
-In this case Molés and Chile Rellenos that I'd choose for almost any meal.
-The spelling is almost impossible to remember and I always go back to La Oaxacana or La Oaxacena forgetting the "q" as of this moment I'm unsure of the spelling and want to go back to my takeout menu.
+In this case Molés and Chile Rellenos that I’d choose for almost any meal.
+The spelling is almost impossible inflables to remember and I always go back to La Oaxacana or La Oaxacena forgetting the “q” as of this moment I’m unsure of the spelling and want to go back to my takeout menu.

 It's a small restaurant with stiff chairs, clear plastic covers on their tablecloths and white plates with a blue ring around the edges.
 It's not busy.
 The waitress is helpful and the owner, a friendly older lady, made sure I understood that the molé is homemade with anchos and guadillos.
 They have been in business for 6 years.

 The black molé enchiladas are fabulously rich and spicy.
-It does what I want from a mole, it builds in spicy richness as you eat it.
-The chicken is a bit dry but well suited for an ample portion of molé.
-It's served with rice and beans and tastes terrific.
+It does what I want from a mole, it hinchables builds in spicy richness as you eat it.
+The chicken is a bit dry but well suited for an ample

 It's a place I look forward to returning to often as the prices represent the casual atmosphere but not the sublime food.